Rank #1 on Google Maps

 • No red flags in the channel status list

-• Channel shows connected but probe fails — Fix 3
+• Channel reports connected, but the probe fails > Skip ahead to Fix 3.

 openclaw doctor --fix